Ghiora Aharoni - artist, architect, interior designer

 Ghiora Aharoni founded his multi-disciplinary studio for design, architecture and art in Manhattan in 2004.

-Since establishing the studio, Aharoni has designed numerous architectural projects in New York—ranging from the DeKooning residence and a duplex penthouse in the West Village to a downtown nightclub and the offices of an art law firm on 57th Street.
+Aharoni's designs and commissioned pieces are also in numerous private collections.
+His most recent design, the “Jobim 276” coffee table, was introduced at the CollectiveDesign Fair in New York in May of 2015.
+Since establishing his studio, Aharoni has also designed many architectural projects in New York—ranging from the DeKooning residence and a duplex penthouse in a landmark building in the West Village to a storefront studio/performance space in Williamsburg and the offices of an art law firm on 57th Street.

 Prior to opening his own studio, Aharoni worked at several distinguished architectural firms including Polshek Partnership [now known as Ennead Architects] and Studio Daniel Libeskind.
 While at Polshek Partnership, he worked on the design for Carnegie Hall’s Zankel Hall; the space planning and design of The American Museum of Natural History’s subterranean entrance and public spaces; as well as the space planning of The New York Botanical Garden’s Museum Building.